bknie1/Practice-Web/Readme.md

       - e.g. 404, not found.

 ### Node.js
-Our back end server framework. app.js dictates our serving behavior.
+Up until recently JavaScript was a browser only language.
+It's a way for us to write JavaScript on the server side.

 #### app.js
+app.js dictates our serving behavior.
 When we run app.js our server will start.
 The server will listen for incoming requests.
   - Setup
     - Sets up logging and parsing of data.
   - Database